decidim-vocdoni/decidim-module-vocdoni/README.md

 $ DATABASE_USERNAME=<username> DATABASE_PASSWORD=<password> bin/rails s
 ```

-Note that `bin/rails` is a convinient wrapper around the command `cd development_app; bundle exec rails`.
+Note that `bin/rails` is a convenient wrapper around the command `cd development_app; bundle exec rails`.

 In case you are using [rbenv](https://github.com/rbenv/rbenv) and have the
 [rbenv-vars](https://github.com/rbenv/rbenv-vars) plugin installed for it, you